ibm-cloud-docs/activity-tracker/streaming-configure.md

     2. In the **Password** field, enter the `api_key` that is associated with the service credential that you want to use to authenticate {{site.data.keyword.at_short}} with {{site.data.keyword.messagehub}}.

-    3. In the **Kafka URLs** section, enter the `kafka_brokers_sasl` values that are listed in the service credential.
+    3. In the **Bootstrap Server URL** section, enter the `kafka_brokers_sasl` values that are listed in the service credential.

-        You must enter each URL as an individual line.
+       You must enter each URL as individual entries.
+If you need to add additional URLs, click **Add another URL** to add each additional URL.
        {: note}

     4. Enter the name of a topic.